This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Oh New Jersey.
 I never love you more than during the peak of summer.
 Lazy days at the shore, flip flop tan lines, sinfully early happy hours, and piles and piles of Jersey fresh produce.
 New Jersey is known for blueberries, (try them on this cake, this cobbler, or in this shortcake) farmstands selling plump tomatoes, corn on the cob, and juicy peaches.

-Inspired by my recent haul, I decided to cut up a few of those fresh peaches and grill those as well.
+Inspired by a recent haul of fresh corn and peaches, I decided to cut up a few of those fresh peaches and grill those alongside the corn on the cob.
 I threw some thick onion slices into the mix, bits of salty prosciutto for balance, and a handful of fresh parsley.
-A super simple honey vinaigrette tied it all together and I spooned it over a bed of soft bibb lettuce.
-Voila!
-Summer on a plate.

 Let’s make Grilled Corn and Peach Salad